galasokolova/spring-in-action-demo/chap3-jdbc/README.md

-## 🌮 Taco Cloud – Chapter 3: Working with data—JDBC
+## 🌮 Taco Cloud – Chapter 3: Working with data — JDBC

 This module implements the following parts of the Chapter 3:
 - **3.1** – Reading and writing data with JDBC